 If you are diagnosed with PTSD, your doctor will likely prescribe a combination of therapies, including:

-- cognitive behavioral (“talk”) therapy to encourage you to remember the event and express your feelings about it.
+- Cognitive behavioral therapy, or "talk therapy," to encourage you to remember the traumatic event and to express your feelings about it.
 This can help desensitize you to the trauma and reduce your symptoms.

-- a support group where you can discuss your feelings with other PTSD sufferers.
-This will help you realize that your symptoms are not unusual and that you are not alone.
+- Support groups, where you can discuss your feelings with other people who have PTSD.
+This will help you realize that your symptoms are not unusual and that you’re not alone.

-- medications such antidepressants, anti-anxiety drugs, and sleep aids to decrease the frequency of intrusive, frightening thoughts and allow you to get some rest.
-The U.S. Food and Drug Administration has approved two antidepressants for the specific treatment of PTSD.
-They are sertraline (Zoloft) and paroxetine (Paxil).
+- Medications, such antidepressants, anti-anxiety drugs, and sleep aids, to decrease the frequency of intrusive and frightening thoughts and to help you get some rest.
+The U.S. Food and Drug Administration has approved two antidepressants for the specific treatment of PTSD: sertraline (Zoloft) and paroxetine (Paxil).

 Many people who suffer from PTSD turn to illicit drugs and alcohol to cope with their symptoms.
-While these methods may temporarily alleviate symptoms of PTSD, they do not treat the underlying cause of stress and can make some symptoms worse.
-If you have developed a problem with substance abuse, your therapist may also recommend a 12-step program to reduce your dependency on drugs or alcohol.
+While these methods may temporarily alleviate your symptoms of PTSD, they don’t treat the underlying cause of stress.
+They can even make some symptoms worse.
+If you have trouble with substance abuse, your therapist may also recommend a 12-step program to reduce your dependency on drugs or alcohol.

-If you have PTSD, early treatment can help alleviate your symptoms and give you effective strategies for coping with the intrusive thoughts, memories, and flashbacks.
+If you have PTSD, early treatment can help alleviate your symptoms.
+It can also give you effective strategies for coping with intrusive thoughts, memories, and flashbacks.
 Through therapy, support groups, and medication, you can get on the road to recovery.
 Always keep in mind that you’re not alone.